pingidentity/ping-cloud-base/test/README.md

 https://logs.k8s-icecream.ping-devops.com
 ```

-Information to access the environments may be found here:
+Information on how to access the environments may be found here:

 https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/11-docker-compose/03-full-stack